 - Demonstrate the knowledge, skills, and clinical abilities that will prepare her/him for entry-level practice as an athletic trainer.

 - Use patient/client values and circumstances, clinical expertise, and research to guide clinical-decision making.

 - Adhere to professional and ethical standards of conduct in compliance with the National Athletic Trainers’ Association (NATA) and to the laws and guidelines that regulate the practice of athletic training.

 - Collaborate effectively as a member and leader of an interprofessional healthcare team to provide evidence-based and patient-centered care.

-- Pursue professional development through continuing education and active involvement with the NATA.
+- Students/Graduates pursue professional development through continuing education and active involvement with the NATA.